 The MITO METER 2.0 [EURO] is a compact, easy-to-use, yet sophisticated EMF/RF (Electromagnetic Field/Radio Frequency) screening tool.
-It measures electromagnetic field and radio frequency intensity from a wide range of sources-including power lines, fuse boxes, household appliances, electronic devices, and wireless technologies such as spy cameras, tracking devices, wireless bugs, Wi-Fi, Bluetooth, 5G microwave radiation, and similar equipment-across a broad frequency range.
+It measures electromagnetic field and radio frequency intensity from various sources, including power lines, fuse boxes, household appliances, electronic devices, and wireless technologies-such as 5G and 6G microwave radiation.

-As the world's smallest 3-in-1 EMF/RF meter-weighing less than 2 ounces (50 grams)- It is also ideal for discreet carrying or concealment, allowing users to log radiation levels in sensitive or restricted areas with its built-in record and playback functions.
+In addition to EMF detection, the Mito Meter can identify spy cameras, tracking devices, wireless bugs, and similar equipment across a broad frequency range.
+As the world's smallest 3-in-1 EMF/RF meter-weighing less than 2 ounces (50 grams)- It is also ideal for discreet carrying or concealment, allowing users to log radiation levels in sensitive or restricted areas with its built-in recorder.

 Designed as a Building Biology pre/post-screening tool, this device is particularly useful for those familiar with Building Biology's recommended guidelines.
-It features a bright, easy-to-read 18-step LED display, allowing users to effortlessly monitor their surroundings in everyday life.
+It features an easy-to-read 18-step LED display allowing users to monitor their surroundings effortlessly in daily life.

-For added versatility, an optional USB connection kit allows the three main metering measurement modes to interface with a computer, Mac, or Android device-enhancing its value for research and technical applications.
-(Optional connection kit available Here.)
+For added versatility, an optional USB connection kit allows the Mito Meter to interface with a computer, Mac, or Android device-enhancing its value for research and technical applications.
+(Recommended for advanced users.)